-Cool It! urges supermarkets to cut extremely harmful HFC emissions:
+Cool It urges supermarkets to cut dangerous HFC emissions:

 and we’re starting with Walmart.